 There are a lot of Unfair things that Society expects of women post marriage.
-Perhaps being the most resilient lot, they face the wrath of gender-discrimination at every possible level.

-14 Unfair things that Society Expects of Women Post Marriage
+14 Unfair Things that Society Expects of Women Post Marriage

 1. Married Women are Considered as Baby-Generators